bzorrp/test/README.md

-Facial Recognition and AI Chat Integration
+Facial Recognition and AI Chat Integration:

 This repository contains a Flask-based web application that combines facial recognition with AI-powered chat capabilities using OpenAI's GPT-3.5 model.
 The application allows users to interact with a chatbot after verifying their identity via facial recognition.

 Features